lioz12131415/LBExpandedCollectionView/README.md

 $ sudo gem install cocoapods
 ```

-Edit your Podfile and add LBAnimate:
+Edit your Podfile and add LBExpandedCollectionView:
 ```
 platform :ios, '14.0'
 use_frameworks!